bencodezen/bencodezen/src/blog/guide-to-notion-intro.md

 ## Enter Notion

 [Notion.so](http://notion.so) is a new tool that's come into the productivity scene fairly recently.
-On its website, you'll see that it's claim is simple:
+On its website, you'll see that its claim is simple:

 ![Notion.so home page](/images/2019/notion-webpage.png)